-Domain name Sub-domain(s) Explanation Rules of Usage Resolvability reverse look-ups, it would not be feasible to use any different TLD. ipxnetwork.org <ipxn>.ipxnetwork.org Where IPXN is the IPX provider company name or acronym.
+Domain name Sub-domain(s) Explanation Rules of Usage Resolvability to use any different TLD. ipxnetwork.org <ipxn>.ipxnetwork.org Where IPXN is the IPX provider company name or acronym.
 It is agreed amongst IPX/GRX providers and assigned on a first come - first served basis (see section 6.2).
 Further subdomains under this are the responsibility of the owning IPX provider.</ipxn> Not used in any particular service, however, can be used by any IPX Provider for any service they see fit.
 The main intention is to provide a domain name that IPX provider can use for IPX proxies or other equipment.
 One subdomain per IPX provider.
 An IPX provider shall not use two subdomains.
 Domain needs to be resolvable by at least all roaming/ interworking partners for the services used by this domain name.